pkarsy/AutomaticSchoolBellTimer/README.md

 ### Step 1.
 Connect the electronic parts just like the above schematic.
 The instructions and the pinout are for the DEVkit-30pin board(is ESP32 based).
 For other boards see the dedicated section below, especialy what Pins you can use.
 A [terminal adapter](https://duckduckgo.com/?q=esp32+screw+terminal+adapter&t=lm&iar=images&iax=images&ia=images) can make the assembly even easier.
 We need the ESP32 board, a DS3231 module a Solid state relay, 1 optional LED (can be bought ready precabled with the resistor) and a quality USB **DATA** cable.

 Note that I only have tested (and I have tested it for years) the project with o [FOTEK Solid state relay](https://duckduckgo.com/?q=fotek+ssr&t=h_&iar=images&iax=images&ia=images).
 It should work with a [5V Relay breakout](https://duckduckgo.com/?q=5V+Relay+breakout+single&t=lm&iar=images&iax=images&ia=images) (Not tested).
 See the section **Relays and SSR** for more info.
-Although unlikely both can have failures so it is not a bad idea to have a spear SSR/relay.
+Although unlikely, both can have failures so it is not a bad idea to have a spear SSR/relay.
 There are rumors on internet, that say that a solid state relay rated with more current can withstand more abuse from the electromechanical bells.
-There is a dedicated paragraph on how to protect the SSR/Relay.
+There is a dedicated paragraph on how to protect the SSR/Relay using a TVS diode.

 ### Step 2.
 Tasmota installation.
 This is a very short guide, for more info go to the Tasmota installation page.